-Capstone South West advocates keeping siblings together within a family environment, unless it is deemed inappropriate by the placing authority.
-Capstone is committed to ensuring that where possible sibling groups are placed together, and the agency is able to offer a range of sibling group placements.
+Sibling placements are for brothers and sisters who are placed together in a foster care household.
+Capstone Foster Care advocates keeping siblings together within a family environment unless it is deemed inappropriate by the placing authority.
+Capstone ensures where possiblesiblings groups are placed together, and the agency is able to offer sibling group placements.
+We are able to offer carers who can take larger sibling groups to ensure that children do not need to be separated.